bornfight/README/playbooks/task-template.md

 description: When you create a new task, what should it contain?
 ---

-### What to do/title (mandatory):
+### Title / what to do (mandatory):
-- U nekoliko riječi objasniti srž featurea
-- Npr.
-"Integracija aplikacije i vanjskog servisa"
+- Explain the core of the feature in just a few words
+- e.g. *Integrating app with external service*

 ### Description in detail (mandatory):
-- Opisati detaljno sto treba implementirati
-- Npr, "treba implementirati JWT auth za komunikaciju sa vanjskim servisom, treba modele iz nase aplikacije premapirati u XML (mozes koristit neki parser ili manualno)"
+- Explain in detail what needs to be implemented
+- e.g. "JWT auth needs to be implemented for communication with external service.
+Models from our app need to be mapped to XML (a parser could be useful or it can be done manually)"

 ### Things to keep in mind (optional):
-- Validacije
-- Povezanost s drugim dijelovima aplikacije
-- Optimizacije
+- Validation
+- Relationship with other parts of the app
-- Potencijalni drugi issuei
+- Optimizations
+- Other potential issues

 ### Resources (optional):
 - Zeplin
-- Primjer implementacije (npr.
-Stackoverflow ili s drugog postojećeg projekta)
-- Članak o relateanoj temi
-- Api tokeni, keyevi koji ti trebaju za implementaciju
+- An example of implementation (e.g. some other project or Stackoverflow)
+- An article related to the topic
+- API tokens/keys which are necessary for implementation
-- Content docs
+- Content docs (e.g. text within email)
-- Npr.
-Tekst unutar maila

 ### Estimation (mandatory/optional):
-- Vidjeti ovisno o platformi npr Jira i storypoints ili u satima, treba li to upisivati?
+- Research needs to be done about this
+- We have input field for storypoints in Jira, but we don't use that measure all the time (maybe we need standardization?)

 ### Final output? (optional)
-Ova kategorija ne bi trebala postojati, jer sve treba biti jasno iz prethodnih kategorija, a ako nije, onda kreator taska mora poboljšati/izmijeniti napisano
+- This category might seem like it could be useful or needed, but everything should be clear from previous paragraphs.
+If it's not clear, it means that task creator/delegator needs to improve/modify existing text